-“Furman has come into his own with this… A rambunctious, exciting album about modern life and it’s unavoidable tensions.”
+“Furman has come into their own with this… A rambunctious, exciting album about modern life and it’s unavoidable tensions.”
 The Times – 4 stars ****

 “Twelve Nudes is a call to arms built on John Lydon’s ‘Anger is an Energy’ mantra, awash with swagger and smart soundbites.”
 Sunday Times (Album of the Week)

-“Righteous but abundantly melodious punk… He channels the wild, life–affirming energy of the Ramones and New York Dolls into something cathartic and rapturous… Twelve Nudes is a deliriously fun, seriously thought–provoking record that manages to gratify on every level.”
+“Righteous but abundantly melodious punk… they channel the wild, life–affirming energy of the Ramones and New York Dolls into something cathartic and rapturous… Twelve Nudes is a deliriously fun, seriously thought–provoking record that manages to gratify on every level.”
 Q – 4 stars ****

 “Given that matters in America (and beyond) have only worsened since his last broadside, Furman has chosen to surrender to negativity and pain to deliver some kind of catharsis… Twelve Nudes’ unbridled howl, mania and joy is on the nose.”
 MOJO – 4 stars ****

-“In unleashing an indictment of the ills afflicting society, Furman not only creates a stunning protest record, he also stands as an example for action, channeling his power as a musician to illuminate systematic abuse and the lives it plagues.”
+“In unleashing an indictment of the ills afflicting society, Furman not only creates a stunning protest record, they also stand as an example for action, channeling their power as a musician to illuminate systematic abuse and the lives it plagues.”
 Uncut – 8/10